danvk/danvk.github.io/_posts/2025-02-21-orderly-boggle.md

 Orderly Trees are a great illustration of the power of algorithmic advances: one good idea let me do on my laptop what had previously needed a 192-core cloud machine.
 And it would save $485,000 on the 4x4 run!

-That’s still a bit more than I’m willing to pay (if you feel otherwise, let me know!) but we’re getting closer.
+~~That’s still a bit more than I’m willing to pay (if you feel otherwise, let me know!) but we’re getting closer.
 A few more insights and the general trend towards lower compute costs might just bring it within reach.

-Barring any more surprising insights, the next posts will look at the best 3x4 board, what it can tell us about 4x4 Boggle, and will offer my reflections on this process.
+Barring any more surprising insights, the next posts will look at the best 3x4 board, what it can tell us about 4x4 Boggle, and will offer my reflections on this process.~~ *Update: a [few more optimizations] and a lot of compute did, in fact, bring it within reach.*

 As always, you can find all the code for this post in the <img alt="GitHub Logo" src="/images/github-mark.svg" height="16" style="display:inline-block"> [danvk/hybrid-boggle][repo] repo.

 [last post]: https://www.danvk.org/2025/02/13/boggle2025.html
 [2009 approach]: https://www.danvk.org/2025/02/10/boggle34.html#how-did-i-find-the-optimal-3x3-board-in-2009